macmanes-lab/protocols/RNATagSeq_polyA_first.md

 - Vortex and place the tubes on HULA MIXER and incubate at room temperature for 10 minutes to allow the RNA to bind to the beads.
 - Place tubes on the magnetic rack at room temperature for 2 minutes to separate the poly-A RNA bound to the beads from the solution
 - Remove and discard all of the supernatant.
 Take care not to disturb the beads
-- Remove the plate from the magnetic rack
+- Remove the tubes from the magnetic rack
 - Wash the beads twice with 200 μl of Wash Buffer to remove unbound RNA.
 Pipette the entire volume up and down 6 times to mix thoroughly.
 - Place the tubes on the magnetic rack at room temperature for 2 minutes.
-- Remove and discard all the supernatant from each well of the plate using a multichannel pipette.
+- Remove and discard all the supernatant from each of the tubes.
 Take care not to disturb the beads.
 - Remove the tubes from the magnetic rack.
 - Spin down sample so beads/RNA collect at the bottom of the tube.
-- Add 50 μl of Tris buffer to each well of the plate.
+- Add 50 μl of Tris buffer to each of the tubes.
 Gently pipette the entire volume up and down 6 times to mix thoroughly.
 - Place the tubes on the thermal cycler.
 Close the lid and heat the sample at 80°C for 2 minutes, then hold at 25°C to elute the poly-A RNA from the beads
 - Remove the tubes from the thermal cycler when the temperature reaches 25°C